 Not familiar with the word ‘barndominium’?
 Well, that’s okay.
 Not many people were—until recently.
 As prefabricated metal and steel buildings continue to gain popularity as a cost-effective, supremely versatile and energy-saving alternative to conventional construction, metal barndominiums have emerged as the latest real estate trend that has been gripping the nation.
+Please note Allied Steel Buildings does not supply barndominiums or metal home kits.

 - What is a Barndominium?